-In 1949, the Manitoba Historical Society, in conjuction with the City of Winnipeg, took possesion of Ross house and moved it to Higgins Avenue, across from the former Canadian Pacific Railway passenger station.
+In 1949, the Manitoba Historical Society, in conjunction with the City of Winnipeg, took possession of Ross house and moved it to Higgins Avenue, across from the former Canadian Pacific Railway passenger station.

 In 1984 it was moved to its present location on Meade Street North in Point Douglas Heritage Park, in the Joe Zuken Heritage Park.

 Ross House is important because it was the first Post Office in Western Canada.
-It provides a glimpse into the operation of an early postal service, as well as into the lives of the Ross family in paticular and 1850's homestead life in general.
+It provides a glimpse into the operation of an early postal service, as well as into the lives of the Ross family in particular and the 1850's homestead life in general.

-The Ross House Museum is owned by the City of Winnipeg, and operated by the Manitoba Historical Society.
-The Society is responsiblefor collection and display of artifacts in the Ross House, and provides personnel to operate the Museum.
+The Ross House Museum is owned by the City of Winnipeg and operated by the Manitoba Historical Society.
+The Society is responsible for the collection and display of artifacts in the Ross House and provides personnel to operate the Museum.

 The Museum hosts an interpretive exhibit as well as rooms set to reflect the life of the Ross family when their home served as the post office.